flexisaf/internship-challenge/README.md

 # Flexisaf Internship Challenge
 Welcome to the Flexisaf Internship challenge.
-Your mission, should you choose to accept it, is to build a computer based test application using React.
-We highly encourage you, if you are new to React (which is fine) to follow online tutorials to build the application.
+Your mission, should you choose to accept it, is to build a computer based test application using ReactJs.
+We highly encourage you, if you are new to ReactJs (which is fine) to follow online tutorials to build the application.

 # Getting started
 To start, you should make a fork of this repo.
 As long as you have node and npm installed on your computer, you should be able to do the following: